Maja Volarević

 A well-organized content calendar will help you stay on top of things and ensure you have enough time to produce and publish content regularly.
 You can use project management software such as Trello to handle the process.

-Before writing blog posts, it would be good to set up editorial guidelines to help your team produce quality content on time.
+Before writing blog posts, set up editorial guidelines to help your SaaS content writers produce quality content on time.

-Your editorial guidelines should cover a few basics, such as
+Your editorial guidelines should cover a few basics for creating SaaS content, such as

 Ultimately, editorial guidelines help you ensure that all content is consistent in quality and adheres to the same standards.